 While you’re “supposed” to cook this over a double boiler - and I did in the photos - I’ll be honest...
 I never do.

-I like to cook my lime curd over low, direct heat.
+Ever since the first time I made lime curd (which took WAY too long for my patience levels!), I like to cook my lime curd over low, direct heat (medium-low heat, usually).
 I whisk it constantly, and it’s ready in just minutes - so much less fussy.

 If you’re not cooking it over higher heat and you keep an eye on it / keep whisking, you’re not going to end up with clumps.